Life insurance and access to medical records: a guide

 If you believe there’s an error in your medical records or information is incorrect, you can ask your GP to update it.

 You can also ask your GP to change any part of a medical report you believe is inaccurate or misleading.
-If they refuse, you can add a written statement expressing your views, which must be attached and sent with the report.
+If they refuse, you can add a written statement expressing your views, which must be attached and sent to the insurance provider with the report.

 Like this?